 I am based in London, UK.
 My choice of subjects is eclectic but guided by the tension between the documentary and the artistic.
 With an eye for the quirky detail, I strive to harness this tension harmoniously to create images that are both striking and beautiful.

 I am a society photographer for a number of clubs in London.
-I’m as comfortable shooting in huge venues such as Ministry of Sound, Infernos, the Troxy or the Electric Brixton, as I am in more intimate basement clubs in Dalston or busy bars in Soho.
+I’m as comfortable shooting in huge venues, such as Ministry of Sound, Infernos, the Troxy or the Electric Brixton, as I am in more intimate basement clubs in Dalston or busy bars in Soho.
 I was a regular contributor to QX Magazine between 2015 and the time of its closure in 2020.

 I have been photographing conference-style events for LGBT History Month for some years now.

 More of my images are available on social media (links at the top of the page) and on flickr.
 Some of them can also be licensed through Alamy, and through SWNS news agency.
 Some of my images are held in the collection of the Black Cultural Archives, and of the Orange County Regional History Center.

 My work has appeared in the following exhibitions: